vakaman/exame-AWS-Certified-Cloud-Practitioner-CLF-C02-/classes/01-intro/4-what-is-cloud-computing.md

-## O que é cloud computing?
+## What is Cloud Computing?

-### Antes
+### Before

-* Antes de se tornar comum a disponibilização de serviços em núvem era muito comum que as empresas tivessem toda a complexidade dos serviços em sua infraestrutura
+* Before cloud services became common, companies had to manage all infrastructure complexities internally.
-* Servidores de diversos tipos eram mantidos em salas
+* Servers of various types were maintained in dedicated rooms.
-* Essas salas precisavam de refrigeração, devido a quantidade de máquinas ativas.
+* These rooms required cooling due to the number of active machines.
-* Um consumo de energia considerável era esperado devido a todas as necessidades envolvendo a estrutura.
+* A significant amount of energy consumption was expected to maintain the infrastructure.
-* Complexo e dificil de manter
+* Complex and difficult to maintain.
-* Custo elevado quando o assunto é manter a escala vertical.
+* High costs, especially for vertical scaling.

-### Depois
+### After

-* Datacenters ao redor do mundo acabaram nascendo
+* Data centers emerged worldwide.
-* Podemos escolher qual o mais proximo utilizar, e não precisamos nos preocupar com o recover em caso de falha.
+* We can choose the nearest data center without worrying about disaster recovery.
-* Custos com energia, refrigeração, link e atualização de servidores, acabam sendo cobrados em forma de serviço
+* Costs related to power, cooling, networking, and server upgrades are now charged as a service.
-* Fácil de escalar
+* Easy to scale.
-* Ampla gama de serviços
+* Wide range of services available.
-* Alta disponibilidade
+* High availability.

 ---

-### Vantagens
+### Advantages

-* Baixo custo
+* Low cost
-* Flexibilidade
+* Flexibility
-* Escala global
+* Global scale
-* Agilidade
+* Agility

 ---

-### Tipos de cloud
+### Types of Cloud

-* IAAS -> ( Infraestructure as a service )
+* **IaaS (Infrastructure as a Service)**
-    * Locação de infraestrutura
+    * Infrastructure leasing:
-        * Servidores
+        * Servers
-        * VM
+        * Virtual Machines (VMs)
         * Storage
-    * Estes recursos são focados em locação de recurso computacional, e não envolvem configuração,
+    * These resources focus on computational infrastructure leasing and do not include configuration.
-    * Basicamente é a tercerização de recursos de hadware.
+    * Essentially, it is the outsourcing of hardware resources.

-* PAAS ( Plataform as a service )
+* **PaaS (Platform as a Service)**
-    * Locação de recursos de plataforma
+    * Leasing of platform resources:
-        * Banco de dados
+        * Databases
-        * Hospedagem de sites
+        * Website hosting
-        * Máquina já com S.O
+        * Pre-configured operating system environments

-* SAAS ( Software as a service)
+* **SaaS (Software as a Service)**
-    * Locação de licença de uso de aplicação
+    * Leasing of software application licenses:
-        * Email
+        * Email services
         * Dropbox
-        * Drive
+        * Google Drive

-## Implementações
+## Implementations

-### Nuvem pública
+### Public Cloud

-Recursos de hardware compartilhado.
-Imagine um cluster de servidores onde diversos clientes consomer o recurso sob demanda ou com limite específicado.
+Shared hardware resources.
+Imagine a cluster of servers where multiple customers consume resources on demand or with a specified limit.
-A cloud se responsabiliza pela segurança e garante que um cliente não irá ter acesso aos recursos dos outros clientes, mesmo compartilhando o mesmo hardware.
+The cloud provider is responsible for security, ensuring that customers cannot access each other's resources, even if they share the same hardware.

-* Aws
+* AWS
 * Azure
 * GCP

-### Nuvem privada
+### Private Cloud

-Recurso de hardware dedicado, mesmo estando em nuvem é possível contratar um serviço onde o recurso do hardware é 100% dedicado, normalmente grandes instituições utilizam este tipo de abordagem.
+Dedicated hardware resources.
+Even in a cloud environment, it is possible to contract services where hardware resources are 100% dedicated.
+Large institutions often adopt this approach.

-* Bancos
+* Banks
-* Governos
+* Governments
-* Financeiras
+* Financial institutions

-### Nuvem hibrida
+### Hybrid Cloud

-Parte dos recursos podem fazer parte de um hardware compartilhado e parte pública.
+A combination of shared and dedicated hardware resources.
+Some resources remain on shared infrastructure, while others are kept private.